kings36503/sqlTemplate/README.md

-# php-ibatis
+# SqlTemplate

-ibatis-like php based library, it can be used as a sql template, support mysql now, and will support more db type later.
+ibatis-like php based sqltemplate library, it can be used as a sql template, support mysql now, and will support more db type later.
 PHP version 5.5.10 or later.

+# Installing

+Preferred way to install is with [Composer](https://getcomposer.org/).

+Just add

+    "require" : {
+    	"kings36503/sql-template" : "dev-master",
+  	}

+in your projects composer.json.

 # Example Usage